straz/dna_search/readme.md

 ### Lambda

-There are four Lambdas and one layer
+There are four Lambdas and one layer.
 The worker code is in the `processor` lambda.

 Files: